hydrodynamicstability/publicationlist/misc.md

 - C. Tong, 1996:  [Torsional pendulums and SQUIDs](https://doi.org/10.1119/1.18352).
 [Response to Randall D. Peters.]  *American Journal of Physics*, **64**: 1227-1228.  :lock:

+  - Erratum:  The reference in footnote 4 has a typo.
+The first page of the article should be 347, not 357.

 - C. Tong, 1995:  [Answer](https://doi.org/10.1119/1.17963) to Question #4, "Is there a physics application that is best analyzed in terms of continued fractions?".
 [Repsonse to Dwight E. Neuenschwander.]  *American Journal of Physics*, **63**: 109.